 and exchanging ideas about how to strengthen aspects of your writing.

 - Your agenda for the session—one to two key areas on which you'd like to focus

-- The assignment sheet/writing prompt, so the Writing Consultant has a better understanding
+- The assignment sheet/writing prompt, so the writing tutor has a better understanding

 of the project your professor has assigned

 - Any pertinent reading assignments, books, or other sources

 - Any work-in-progress notes, free writing, outline, or rough draft

 - If you've begun writing, two printed copies of your essay—one for you and one for

 - Comments or feedback provided by your instructor on an essay (if available)